HenriqueRadical/41549_HCI_LogBookTemplate/stage1_context/interviews/interview-Francisco.md

 - **Context:** This interview was conducted via a Whatsapp video call

 ---
+## Observations

+Francisco is a student who used to be actively involved in sports (swimming, hockey), but due to his studies, he now trains very rarely.
+His main goal is to build endurance rather than gain muscle mass or lose weight.
+The main obstacle is a lack of time due to a long commute to university (about 2 hours a day).
+Despite this, he tries to stay in shape so that he can return to his favorite sports in the future.

+Francisco does not use fitness apps, but he has clear expectations for such a tool.
+Personalized recommendations and ease of use are important to him.
+The app should be simple and intuitive, without a complicated learning process, and its main function should be adapting workout plans to the user’s goals.
+Another important aspect is support in the form of exercise and nutrition tips.

+Progress tracking and achievements are not critical for him, but he acknowledges that the ability to monitor his activity (workout time, intensity, changes over time) could be useful.
+As for social features, he is not interested in them.
+However, the ability to compare his stats with other users and exchange tips would be a useful addition.

+---
 ## Main Questions

  **1. Can you describe your typical day?**